QUESTIONS

 Presbyterianism.
 What is true in the case of this Dr. Seuss

 book is generally true with his other books as well.
-Biblically inappropriate behavior is treated as acceptable and
+Biblically inappropriate behavior is treated

 15. Is "Harry Potter" a harmful influence as well?